International Learning Support

 What kind of English support do we provide?

 English Support is offered at Oxford Sixth Form College in a variety of courses to meet our students’ needs.
-Our tuition in small groups allows teachers to identify each student’s specific needs.
+Our tuition in small groups of up to 10 allows teachers to identify each student’s specific needs.

 Our general provision includes: